tnevolin/mm6-skill-emphasis-mod/Readme.md

 Single wield is inferior to any other wielding type as it was in vanilla.
 It is a waste to not use extra hand.
 If not for offense than for defense (shield) at least.

 Dual wield in this mod combines attack and speed bonuses from both weapon giving dual wielding some boost.
 Not too big, though.
 Attack improves badly in long run.
 Speed progresses well at the beginning but then slows down and get capped.
 Damage is the only bonus that keeps progressing well beyond levels 20-30.
-Unfortunately, only weapons could be held in off hand (sword, dagger) do not confer damage bonus.
+Unfortunately, only weapons that could be held in off hand (sword, dagger) do not confer damage bonus.
 So dual wielding does better in this mod comparing to vanilla but not enough to confidently outrun two-handed weapon progression.

 The inherent problem with wielding two different items in both hands (weapon-weapon or weapon-shield) is that skill points are split between two skills slowing down their progression comparing to a single type two-handed weapon that doesn't share skill point pool with anything else.
-Therefore, two-handed axe generally progresses about 1.4 time faster than their one-handed counterparts.
-That is 1.4 accuracy \* 1.4 speed \* 1.4 damage.
+Therefore, two-handed axe generally progresses about 1.4 time faster than any *different* type dual combo.
+That is 1.4 more accuracy \* 1.4 more speed \* 1.4 more damage.
 Two-handed weapon is always preferrable for Archer as a single non specialized melee fighter class that can hold them.
 Magic classes (Cleric, Druid, Sourcerer) are not capable of wielding any significantly offensive 2h or dual combo.

-Specialized melee fighter classes (Paladin, Knight) are special case as they receive damage bonus for **every** weapon held.
+Specialized melee fighter classes (Paladin, Knight) are special cases as they receive damage bonus for **every** weapon held.
 As such Knight should definitely prefer axe-sword dual wielding for max offense benefit.
-He does not need sacrifice weapon offensive power for additional protection as his plate and abundant HP protect him enough already.
+He does not need to sacrifice weapon offensive power for additional protection as his plate and abundant HP protect him enough already.
 Paladin receives half of Knight damage bonus and, therefore, may opt for either dual or two-handed wielding - player's choice.

 Sword-sword and dagger-dagger combos are special case as they progress as fast as two-handed weapon due to same weapon type in both hands.
 However, since they both lack damage bonus, these combos have mediocre offense and do not compete with axe-sword, spear-sword options.